Avira Review: Quick Expert Summary

 The game booster is a neat tool that closes background applications, stops unnecessary services, and optimizes network settings to improve CPU performance during high-performance gaming.
 In my testing, I experienced a noticeable difference in performance when using Avira’s game booster, especially with online games like Destiny 2 that can often experience slowdown due to network connectivity issues.
-I had less lag and none of the intermittent slowdown that I frequently see while playing games online.
+I had less lag and none of the intermittent slowdown that I frequently see when playing games online.

-While I really like Avira’s game booster, I still think BullGuard’s game booster is much better, because of the way it actually reallocates system processes on multi-core PCs so that games can run more efficiently — BullGuard and McAfee’s game boosters are the only tools on the market that have actually allowed me to increase my graphic settings and frame rates while gaming.
+While I really like Avira’s game booster, I still think Norton’s game booster is better, because of the way it reallocates system processes so that games can run more efficiently.
+Norton’s game booster is the only tool on the market that has actually allowed me to increase my graphic settings and frame rates while gaming.

 But overall, I’m really happy with Avira’s device optimization features — they’re some of the most advanced of any system tune-up tools that I’ve tested.

 Virtual Private Network (VPN)

-Avira’s Phantom VPN provides good security, offers a decent server network, maintains fast speeds, and has a no-logs policy, but it’s unable to consistently access streaming sites.
+Avira’s Phantom VPN provides good security, offers a decent server network, maintains fast speeds, and has a no-logs policy — but it’s unable to consistently access streaming sites.
 Phantom VPN Pro with unlimited data is bundled with Avira’s premium Prime package, whereas lower-tier plans are limited to only 500 MB of browsing data per month (which is not very much at all).
 That said, you can get the unlimited VPN as a separate purchase for $59.99 / year — but considering that a Prime subscription doesn’t cost much more than this, most users are better off just buying Prime.